dongyx/lnn/README.md

 It would be better to select a version from the [release page](https://github.com/dongyx/lnn/releases) than downloading the working code, unless you understand the status of the working code.
-The latest release is always recommended.
+The latest stable release is always recommended.

 	$ make
 	$ sudo make install